velentr/winfo/README.md

 # TODO

 - [ ] extend format strings to allow arbitrary categories
-- [ ] write scripts for managing profiles
+- [x] write scripts for managing profiles
+- [ ] document wprofile script
+- [ ] fix getopt in wprofile to allow args in any order
 - [ ] better documentation